sus-tainer/sus-tainer.github.io/index.md

 # Sustainer

-Sustainer is a reusable container tracking app that helps users and Zero Waste O'ahu, a non-profit, stay accountable for the return of reusable containers at large events.
+Sustainer is a reusable container tracking app that helps users and the non-profit Zero Waste O'ahu stay accountable for the return of reusable takeout containers at large events.
 The initial Full Cycle Takeout pilot program, responsible for creating and renting out reusable takeout containers, has already shown promise in reducing waste for restaurants, but has struggled with the return of the containers.
-This makes the program unsustainable financially and detrimental to the planet.
+This makes the program unsustainable financially and unsustainable for the planet.
 Failing to solve this problem leads to more one-time use products becoming trash and more reusable containers needing to be produced.
 Sustainer aims to solve this problem by providing a platform for Zero Waste O'ahu to track rented out containers and provide incentives for their return.

 ## Goals